kenballus/cs50-sp-public/assignments/02_utf8/assignment.md

 ```C
 uint64_t parse_utf8(uint8_t *input, uint64_t input_len, uint32_t *output);
 ```

 Its arguments are as follows:

-- `input`: a pointer to the bytes to parse
+- `input`: A pointer to some bytes.
+These bytes are to be decoded into a sequence of UTF-8 code points.
-- `input_len`: the length of `input`
+- `input_len`: The length of `input`
-- `output`: the location where the decoded code points should be written.
+- `output`: The location where the decoded code points should be written.
 You may assume that this buffer is big enough to store the result.

+Your function should return the length of the code point sequence written into `output`.

 You may find the table in the "Description" section of [this Wikipedia page](https://en.wikipedia.org/wiki/UTF-8#Description) helpful.